-These expectations apply to any physician making a referral including a primary care physician, specialist, and episodic care provider (e.g. physician at a walk-in clinic or emergency department).
+These expectations apply to any physician making a referral including a primary care provider, specialist, and episodic care provider (e.g. physician at a walk-in clinic, emergency department, or a hospitalist).
 If the referring physician is not the primary care provider, the referring physician is also expected to communicate details of the referral to the primary care provider.